-The United States of America hereby assumes and agrees to fulfill all present and future obligations of the prime contractor with respect to the payment of 100 percent\ of the premiums under said policies.
+The United States of America hereby assumes and agrees to fulfill all present and future obligations of the prime contractor with respect to the payment of 100 percent of the premiums under said policies.

 This agreement, upon acceptance by the prime contractor, the United States of America, and the Company shall be effective from

-Accepted (Date)
+Accepted(Date)

-(Name of Insurance Company)
+Insurance Company) (Name of

-By of Official Signing) (Title
+By Official Signing) (Title of

-Accepted

-(Date)

-United
+Accepted(Date)

-States of
+United States of America By (Authorized Representative)

-America

-Ву

-(Authorized

-Representative)

-Accepted

-(Date)

-(Prime
+Accepted(Date)

-Contractor)
+Contractor) (Prime

-Ву

-2,

-(Authorized

-Representative)
+By(Authorized Representative)

-In the

-event the

-Government

-has less

-than a 100

-percent

-interest in

-premium

-funds or

-dividends,

-modify the

-assignment

-to reflect

-the

-percentage

-of interest

-and extent

-of the

-Government's S

-assumption
+In the event the Government has less than a 100 percent interest in premium funds or dividends, modify the assignment to reflect the percentage of interest and extent of the Government's assumption of additional premium obligation.